AdobeDocs/analytics.en/help/components/cda/cda-setup.md

 2. Click the 9-grid icon at the top, then click Analytics.
 3. Hover over Components at the top, then click Virtual Report Suites.
 4. Click Add.
 5. Enter a name for your virtual report suite, and ensure that the CDA-enabled report suite is selected.
+You may optionally apply a segment to the virtual report suite.
+For example, you may want to apply a segment that limits the virtual report suite to dates after CDA was turned on and stitching began.
+This way, users will see only stitched date ranges within the VRS.
 6. Click the checkbox 'Enable Report Time Processing', which enables several more options including Cross-Device Analytics.
 7. Click the checkbox 'Stitch User Visits Across Devices'.
 8. Click Continue, finish configuring the virtual report suite, then click Save.